Ford Capri (Australia)

-The Ford Capri (SA30) is an automobile which was produced by Ford Australia from 1989 to 1994.
-The launch of the car marked a revival of the Ford Capri name, previously used by Ford of Europe from 1969 to 1986 and Ford USAs, Mercury Division, on their Fox-bodied, Mercury Capri, from 1979 to 1986.
+The Ford Capri (SA30) (marketed in North America as the Mercury Capri) is an automobile that was designed, developed and manufactured by Ford Australia from 1989 to 1994.
+It marked a revival of the Ford Capri name, which was previously used by Ford of Europe from 1969 to 1986.
+This was also the case for the Mercury Capri name, which was last used for a badge-engineered third-generation Ford Mustang from 1979 to 1986.

-The Australian Capri, codenamed the SA30, was an entry-level convertible, based on Mazda 323 engines and mechanicals that Ford Australia had also used in the Laser.
-It had a body shell designed by Ghia and an interior by ItalDesign.
+The Australian Capri, codenamed the SA30, was an entry-level convertible, based on Mazda 323 running gear that Ford Australia also used in the Laser.
+Its exterior was designed by Ghia and interior by ItalDesign.
 During development of the Capri, Mazda was developing the MX-5, a vehicle that, although considerably more expensive, was commonly considered its direct competitor.
 Unlike the MX-5, the Capri was a 2+2 rather than a strict two-seater.